basiliscos/basiliscos.github.io/blog/2019/10/05/request-response-message-exchange-pattern/index.markdown

 There is still additional requirements, that the provided by a framework support of request/response pattern did not come of cost of loosing actor's *reactivity*; for simplicity, you may treat it as dead-lock avoidance.
-Another nice-to-have feature would be compostability of the requests.
+Another nice-to-have feature would be composability of the requests.

 At the moment `sobjectizer` does not provides request/response pattern,